Assault on Precinct 13 (2005 film): Plot

 Beck and Smiley meanwhile secretly conspire to escape; simultaneously, the rest of the defenders plan for Anna and Sabian to escape in Capra's SUV.
 When Beck and Smiley sneak out, they are killed by Duvall's men, providing the distraction which allows Anna and Sabian to drive off but they are ambushed by Duvall’s right-hand man Kahane; who kills Anna, having been hiding in the back seat, whilst Duvall kills Sabian after she refuses to cooperate.

 When the snowfall subsides, Duvall calls in a corrupt SWAT team who land on the roof of the precinct.
-The defenders flee through a utilities tunnel underneath the building.
+The defenders flee through a utility tunnel underneath the building.
 Emerging from the tunnel, they find themselves surrounded by Duvall's men.
 The traitor is revealed to be O'Shea and not Capra.
-As Duvall prepares to execute the others, Bishop secretly plants a flash bang grenade on O'Shea, mortally wounding him.
+As Duvall prepares to kill the others, Bishop secretly plants a flash-bang grenade on O'Shea, mortally wounding him.
 In the confusion, Iris and Capra flee in Duvall's SUV.
 Kahane shoots out the tires, causing the vehicle to crash and knock Capra unconscious, but Iris manages to kill Kahane after a struggle.

-Duvall chases Roenick and Bishop into a nearby forest where they ambush and kill the remaining forces, however Duvall shoots and wounds Bishop before being killed by Roenick, who is himself injured in the process.
+Duvall chases Roenick and Bishop into a nearby forest where they ambush and kill the remaining forces, however, Duvall shoots and wounds Bishop before being killed by Roenick, who is himself injured in the process.
 Following this, an injured Bishop takes Roenick's gun and flees, and Roenick promises to personally arrest him in the future.
 When Iris arrives with police and firemen, Roenick claims that only he and Duvall's gang are present, knowing that Bishop can't go too far but wanting to give him the illusion of liberty.
 As the authorities secure the area, Roenick and Iris leave the forest as the sun rises.